cstancu1/nodeAPI/README.md

 JWT (token-based authentication)

-custom middleware for validating token
+Custom middleware for validating token

+Custom hashing functions based on bcrypt for storing secure passwords in the database